snowplow-archive/snowplow.github.com/guides/guides/concepts/04-iglu.md

 ## An overview of how Iglu is used

-Snowplow uses Iglu, a schema respository, to store all the schemas associated with the different events and contexts that are captured via Snowplow.
+Snowplow uses Iglu, a schema repository, to store all the schemas associated with the different events and contexts that are captured via Snowplow.
 When an event or context is sent into Snowplow, it is sent with a reference to the schema for the event or context, which points to the location of the schema for the event or context in Iglu.
 To give a concrete example, the following is a call from the Javascript tracker to send a video play event into Snowplow:

 {% highlight javascript %}
 window.snowplow_name_here('trackUnstructEvent', {